bridgetower/smartcontracts/erc721/README.md

 This section describes how to migrate (deploy) these contracts.

-NOTE: when migration and configurations steps are finished, minting of a tokens will be executed.
-To configure minting parameters you should edit `scripts/mint.ts` script.
-By default, all tokens will be minted to transaction signer and he become an owner of a new tokens.
-Keep in mind that all links for tokens' metadata is stored in the array in the `scripts/data/links.json` file.

 Before migrations update your `.env` file like in `.env.example`.

 To migrate contracts in the sandbox (to test migration files), execute the